danielmatama/matama-todo-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [To-do list] <a name="To-do list"></a>
-In this project, I restructured my Awesome books app code, to make it more organized by using modules.
-I also practiced the ES6 syntax.

 **[To-do list page]** is a web page where you can add your to-do tasks, and also remove them when completed.